 Islam and Modernity in South Asia.

 This course develops a nuanced understanding of Islam and its role in shaping socio-religious and political landscape of modern and pre-modern South Asia.
-Questioning misconceptions of Islam, it examines its mideast origins, Qur'an, theology, law, religious practices, Shi'i and Sufi traditions, expansion in South Asia, colonialism, and modernity.
+Questioning misconceptions of Islam, it examines its mideast origins, Qur’an, theology, law, religious practices, Shi’i and Sufi traditions, expansion in South Asia, colonialism, and modernity.
 Readings include secondary, literary, architectural and archaeological sources.
-Next offered Fall 2018.
-Not open to students who have taken RELST 213: Islam and Modernity in South Asia (Same as History 256.)
+Next offered Fall 2019.
+(Same as Asian Studies 256 and History 256.)
+Usman Hamid.

 The New Testament.

 A critical introduction to the literature and history of New Testament Christianity.
 (Writing-intensive.)
 Maximum enrollment, 20.
 Humphries-Brooks.